erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ```
 This loop is executed infinitly because 1 always evaluates to true.
 Eventually the *if* statement with *break* makes sure the loop is terminiated once n equals 10.
 ##### Function definition
-Functions are defined via the *def* keyword followed by a function name and a pair of parenthesis containing the argument names separated by comma's.
+Functions are defined using the *def* keyword followed by a function name and a pair of parenthesis containing the argument names separated by comma's.
 Even if a function has no arguments the parenthesis are mandatory.
-Arguments are passed by value.
+All arguments are passed by value.
 There is no type checking when the function is called, and more arguments can be sent to the function then are stated in the definition.
 ``` python
 # Prepare Fibonacci sequence for n elements, return as list
 #